beam-cloud/airstore/README.md

 # 💨 Airstore

-A virtual filesystem for agents.
-Turn MCP servers and custom tools into executables you can pipe together with bash.
+Airstore is a virtual filesystem for AI agents.

-## What can you do with Airstore?
+## Why Airstore?

+Agents perform best when they have access to a computer.
+But your tools, integrations, and context are scattered across external APIs and MCP servers.

+Airstore is a virtual filesystem that puts everything your agent needs (tools, context, and events) in a single folder on your computer.
+That folder is virtualized, so you can access it from anywhere.

+We envision a world where your entire company can be represented as a POSIX filesystem that any agent can interact with.

+### Features

+* Mount a complete agent environment as a local folder
-* Use MCP tools as executable binaries
+* Access MCP tools and integrations as executable binaries
-* Pipe outputs between tools with unix commands
-* Share context across agents via object storage
+* Share context across agents and machines
 * Trigger background agents on filesystem events (coming soon)

 ## How it works